TheExtraOne/Planner/README.md

 - As a user, I can **reset my password** by requesting an email with a generated password or reset link.
 - As a logged-in user, I can **change my password** from my profile page.
 - As a logged-in user, I can **delete my account**.
-- As a logged-in user, I can **create, view, edit, and delete projects**.
+- As a logged-in user, I can **add expenses** with amount, category, date, and comment.
-- As a logged-in user, I can **add, edit, delete, and mark subgoals** as completed.
+- As a logged-in user, I can **view, edit, and delete expenses**.
-- As a logged-in user, I can **add, edit, and delete useful resources** for a project.
+- As a logged-in user, I can **view statistics** (circular diagram) showing expenses by category for different time periods (day/week/month/year/custom).
-- As a logged-in user, I can **see progress bars** reflecting completed subgoals.
+- As a logged-in user, I can **see category breakdown** with icons, percentages, and totals.
+- As a logged-in user, I can **browse predefined categories** with icons on the categories page.
+- As a logged-in user, I can **create custom categories** with icons.
+- As a logged-in user, I can **edit and delete custom categories**.
 - As a logged-in user, I can **change theme, language, and notification preferences**.

 ---